vince-roy/elixir-in-practice/README.md

-# The Elixir Accompanying Manual
+# The Elixir Operating Manual Repository
 The repository for the Elixir Operating Manual Book being written at [Pagespace.app](https://pagespace.app)

 ## WIP